juddydev/scrypto-advanced-staking/README.md

 To update the system, a plethora of admin methods exists .
 Please refer to the blueprint for these.
 They are very simple, but all require proof of the owner badge, so be sure to include this in the manifest.

 ## Contributions
 This package is far from perfect, so all contributions are welcome!
-If you want your contribution to be reviewed asap, contact @octopusxrd on Telegram.
+If you want your contribution to be reviewed asap, contact @dusanrexxa02 on Telegram.

 ## License